 Fort Worth has an extensive and varied restaurant scene, no doubt.
-But beyond the beloved steak, burger, and Tex-Mex joints, there are several unique destinations in this city of cowboys and culture where you can sample cuisine that's off the traditional culinary path.
+But beyond the beloved steak, burger, and Tex-Mex joints, there are several unique destinations where you can sample cuisine that's off the traditional culinary path.

 The Imam Bayildi ("The Imam fainted"), an impressive dish of eggplant stuffed with tomatoes and garlic and roasted in olive oil is tender and almost meaty.
 Don't skip the Turkish coffee -- order it orta shekerli (medium sweet) unless you're brave enough to go with the sadeh (unsweetened) -- which tastes, as legendary soul singer Al Green would say, "Strong as death, sweet as love."
 Although Turkish delight isn't on the menu, you'll find flaky baklava and a flan-like treat called kazandibi.
 And yes, you can really buy a carpet there.

 There's no food truly comparable to Ethiopian cuisine.
 Samson's Market Bistro is the year-old restaurant owned by Samson Yousef and wife Jenber.
 The tiny bistro sits next to the 7-11 convenience store Yousef's owned for years.
 The dominant seasoning in Ethiopian cooking is berebere: a mix of peppers, onions, turmeric, garlic and ginger.
 The alchemy of the sauce changes the earthy taste of lentils in the miser wat and brightens up plain chickpeas in the shiro wat.